-Even a slight increase in temperature, something as little as 0.5 degrees Fahrenheit, can worsen and agitate symptoms.
-The following can also worsen your MS symptoms:
+Even a slight increase in temperature, something as little as 0.5°F (0.75°C), can worsen and agitate symptoms.
+Your MS symptoms may also get worse as a result of:

 - exercise or an overly active lifestyle